JuliaPy/PyCall.jl/README.md

 ## Work in Progress

 * Conversions for many more types (set, range, xrange, etc.).
+Pointer conversions via ctypes.

 * A PyList type for no-copy sharing of Python sequence objects.

+* Better conversion of Julia exceptions to Python exceptions in callbacks.

+* Access to members of Julia composite types in Python.

+* Python 3.x support (currently broken).

 ## Author